My Experience With The Jean Paul

 The slotting on the Jean Paul TR-430 is also good.
-In fact for being a light trumpet it is great.
+In fact, for being a light trumpet it is great.
 The notes lock in as they should and it all feels good.
-I owned a “Hub Van Lar Oiram III” a couple of years back and that horn had even better slotting, however that was a heavy horn and, oh yeah, it also costed about 4000 dollars more.
-That horn had the most secure slotting I have ever experienced though.
+I owned a “Hub Van Lar Oiram III” a couple of years back, and that horn had even better slotting…

 A big thumbs up for the slotting and I would put it at a medium to a bit more on the “secure” side than trumpets with a lose slotting.

-…gotta love that!
-Hey, I’m a typical trumpet player after all…
+…hey, I’m a typical trumpet player after all!

 General Feel When Playing

-The way a horn feels to play is very much a personal preference and I like the way the TR-430 feels.
-Only slightly behind my Yamaha trumpet in this department and it may even change after I spend some more time with the horn.
+The way a horn feels, when playing it, is very much a personal preference and I like the way the TR-430 feels.
+Only slightly behind my Yamaha 8310Z trumpet in this department, and it may even change after I spend some more time with the horn.
+Time will tell.

 There are two belts that you can strap on to it and then you can wear the trumpet case comfortably on your back while you walk, use your bicycle, or whatever.

-At the time of writing this article the price is still under 400 dollars, you can click here to check the current pricing on Amazon, and this absolutely dumbfounds me….
+At the time of writing this article the price is shockingly low!
+You can click here to check the current pricing on Amazon, and this absolutely dumbfounds me….

 …or even a 10+